TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 Defining a new language
 ^^^^^^^^^^^^^^^^^^^^^^^

-The default language is never explicitely defined.
+The default language is never explicitly defined.
 It will be whatever you choose it to be.
 Additional languages are first created in the backend and can then be used to translate pages and content elements.